byteowlz/mmry/README.md

 # mmry

 A local-first memory system for humans and AI agents.
 Store any text and find it again with multiple search strategies, pipe it anywhere with JSON.
 Everything runs locally.
-No API keys, no cloud services, your data stays on your own machine.
+No API keys, no cloud services, all data stays on your own machine.

 ## Quick Start